jphmrst/PLC/src/plc/fp/Basics.lagda.md

 ```

 You may have noticed that `→` does not appear on your keyboard.
 It is
 a _unicode_ symbol.
-At the end of each chapter is a list of all
+At the end of each section is a list of all
-unicode symbols introduced in the chapter, including instructions on
+unicode symbols introduced in that section including instructions on
 how to type them in the Emacs text editor.
 Here _type_ refers to
 typing with fingers as opposed to data types!